 Journey to the frontline of biosecurity and infectious diseases

 MacIntrye was born in Colombo, Sri Lanka in 1964, but moved with her family to Sydney at age nine.
-The family was sponsored by an uncle who was a professor of surveying at UNSW.
+The family was sponsored by an uncle who was an associate professor of Geodesy at UNSW.
 “He was quite brilliant,” recalls MacIntyre.
 “He worked for NASA, but died when he was 42 of a heart attack.”

 At 15, she wanted to be a police officer.
 At 16, a chemical engineer.
 And at 17, just before completing her Higher School Certificate (HSC) at Sydney Girls High she wanted to be an artist.
 But there was a nagging doubt.
 “I thought I’d never be able to make a living as an artist.”

 So, MacIntyre turned to medicine and enrolled at the University of Sydney.
-From her first year, McIntyre was drawn to public health: “I was interested in whole populations.
-But I also wanted to do my physician training so I had that credibility and extra gravitas.”
+From her first year, MacIntyre was drawn to public health: “I was interested in whole populations.
+But I also wanted to do my physician training so I had that deeper understanding and credibility.”

-After graduating in 1988, McIntyre did “10 years of clinical practice in Sydney and Melbourne”.
+After graduating in 1988, MacIntyre did “10 years of clinical practice, further study and specialist training in Sydney and Melbourne”.
 Her aim, at the time, was to become a cardiologist, but she got sidetracked by a new-found fascination.

-In 1993 she completed a Master of Philosophy (Allied Epidemiology) at the Australian National University’s National Centre for Epidemiology & Population Health.
+In 1993, she completed a Master of Applied Epidemiology at the Australian National University’s National Centre for Epidemiology & Population Health.

 “It was all about infectious diseases.
 I must have studied 20 different outbreaks.
 You name it, I did it – and I really loved it.
-I did a fair bit of tuberculosis too, which is why I did a PhD in TB straight after the Masters.”
+I was a TB clinician and did a PhD in TB straight after the Masters.”